bart-wojtala/datasets/README.md

 # datasets

-Scripts used for converting audio to LJSpeech compatible format.
+Jupyter notebooks containing information about my datasets and scripts used for converting audio to LJSpeech compatible format.

 Target -> Tacotron 2 training